10.2 Corrective Action Explained [ISO 9001 Procedure]

 Select an Interim Containment Action

-An interim containment action is kept in place until a verified permanent corrective action can be implemented.
-In some cases, the interim containment action may be the same as or similar to the emergency response action.
-However, an emergency response action is implemented with minimal supporting data.
-An interim containment action provides more opportunity for investigation.
+An interim containment corrective action request is kept in place until a verified permanent corrective action can be implemented.
+In some cases, the interim containment corrective corrective and preventive action definition may be the same as or similar to the emergency response corrective action grew.

 Verify the Interim Containment Action

-Any interim containment action you implement must protect the customer from the problem without the introduction any new problems.
+Any interim containment or corrective action plan you initiate must protect the customer from the problem without the introduction any new problems.
 Also, a single interim containment action may not be enough.
-You may need to implement more than one interim containment action to fully protect the customer.

 • Prove before implementation it protects the customer from the problem